hrittijab/TaskMaster/README.md

-📋 Todo App with AWS DynamoDB, Email Verification, and Spring Boot Backend Welcome to my Todo App!
+📋 TaskMaster with AWS DynamoDB, Email Verification, and Spring Boot Backend Welcome to the TaskMaster App!
 This full-stack application allows users to sign up, verify their email, log in, and manage their tasks — all built with Spring Boot, AWS DynamoDB, and React.

 Features